List of Kamen Rider Fourze characters: Sarina Sonoda

 Sarina Sonoda (園田 紗里奈, Sonoda Sarina) is the youthful and beautiful AGHS homeroom teacher of class 2-B who teaches classical literature and serves as Mitsuaki Gamou's loyal right hand after Principal Hayami recruited her while she was an AGHS student.
 Secretly using her pleasant facade to befriend students and find ideal Horoscope candidates as the Scorpion Zodiarts (スコーピオン・ゾディアーツ, Sukōpion Zodiātsu), she initially works from the shadows, distributing Zodiarts Switches to vengeful students, before fighting Fourze to stop him from interfering with her targets and Gamou's plans.
 After being defeated by Fourze and Meteor despite attaining her Supernova powers and maintaining her secret identity however, Kuniteru Emoto seemingly banishes Sonoda to the Dark Nebula for her failure while Gamou acquires her Horoscope Switch and covers up her disappearance as a sabbatical, later resignation, for health reasons.
 It is later revealed that she was placed in suspended animation on the M-BUS.

 As of the tie-in novel Kamen Rider Fourze: Ama High Grad-Uation, Sonoda is safely returned to Earth, where the Kamen Rider Club discover her connection to the Zodiarts.
 Additionally, it is also revealed that she had a childhood friend, Tsubasa Amano, who was killed in an accident following an argument they had.
 As a result, she blamed herself for it and developed a split personality based on him.
 While she was able to suppress it, the personality influenced her actions as the Scorpion Zodiarts and inspired Tsubasa, an alien that took on Sonoda's appearance and split personality.
 After Fourze defeats Tsubasa and the Kamen Rider Club help her come to terms with the latter, Sonoda surrenders herself to the police and is allowed to return to AGHS once she completes her sentence.

-As the Scorpion Zodiarts, Sonoda utilizes a kick-based fighting style and possesses clawed gauntlets, a scorpion's tail-like ponytail that doubles as a whip, and the ability to envenom targets.
+As the Scorpion Zodiarts, Sonoda utilizes a kick-based fighting style and possesses a pair of clawed gauntlets, a scorpion tail-like ponytail that doubles as a whip, and the ability to envenom targets.
 Her Supernova ability allows her to transform into Scorpion Nova (スコーピオン・ノヴァ, Sukōpion Nova), gaining a scorpion man-like form that grants monstrous strength and the ability to store enough energy to destroy a city.

 Sarina Sonoda (Note: An anagram of her name Sonoda Sarina (そのださりな) is the phrase "I am the scorpion" (さそりなのだ, Sasori na no da).) is portrayed by Yuka Konan (虎南 有香, Konan Yuka) while the Scorpion Zodiarts is voiced by Eiji Takemoto (竹本 英史, Takemoto Eiji).